Bali – The Perfect Honeymoon

 In the early afternoon you will meet your local food specialist guide and drive to a traditional Balinese house at the outskirts of Ubud.
 You will be welcomed by a local Brahman and see how coconut oil is produced and used to make ‘Pepes Clengis’, a traditional steamed grated coconut dish with Balinese spices wrapped in Banana leaves.
 Continuing your culinary discovery, you will stop at a small local Warung for a popular refreshment called ‘Cendol’, a jelly-like drink consisting of green pieces of Tapioka, mixed with water and coconut milk and sweetened with brown sugar.
 Next, take a walk around the famous Gianyar Night Market, which any local will tell you has some of the best food in Bali.

 Today you will enjoy a leisurely cruise from Bali to the beautiful island of Nusa Lembongan.
 The trip takes around 1.5 hours, depending on the wind.
-The thoughtful crew will look after you all the way, serve you with coffee, tea, soft drinks and pastries as they hoist the sails and embark on a day to remember.
-Indoor and outdoor seating areas allow you to travel in comfort, or if you’re an enthusiastic fisherman, you can join the crew throwing lines off the back of the boat.
+The thoughtful crew will look after you all the way.
+Whilst they hoist the sails to embark on a day to remember, you will be served coffee, tea, soft drinks and pastries.
+Indoor and outdoor seating areas allow you to travel in comfort.
+If you’re an enthusiastic fisherman, you can join the crew throwing lines off the back of the boat.

 Travel to the southern-most tip of Bali to visit the famous Uluwatu Temple.
-One of seven sea temples that are said to form a ‘chain’ around the island, it is undoubtedly one of the region’s most venerable places of worship.
-Perched approximately 70 metres above sea level atop a steep cliff, the temple also has one of the most dramatic locations on the island and is the perfect vantage point from which to observe the huge waves as they roll in from the Indian Ocean and crash against the rock face below.
+One of seven sea temples that are said to form a ‘chain’ around the island.
+It is undoubtedly one of the region’s most venerable places of worship.
+Perched approximately 70 metres above sea level atop a steep cliff, the temple also has one of the most dramatic locations on the island.
+It is the perfect vantage point from which to observe the huge waves as they roll in from the Indian Ocean and crash against the rock face below.